The Delfonics: 1974–1980s

 Late 1974, Major Harris started his solo career by signing with Atlantic Records, and releasing his 1975 No. 1 R&B hit single, "Love Won't Let Me Wait", which peaked at No. 5 on the US Billboard Hot 100 chart and was awarded a gold disc by the R.I.A.A. on June 25, 1975.

 The group split around 1975; one group featured Major Harris and Wilbert Hart, with new member Frank Washington, formerly of the Futures.
 The other group featured William Hart with new members.
 Line-ups would become confusing as members shifted between groups and multiple groups toured.
-Major Harris moved to William's group around 1980, with their third member being the returning Randy Cain.
-Frank Washington also switched from Wilbert Hart's group, joining in 1985.
-While the main recording line-up of the group was William Hart, Major Harris, and Frank Washington, they would tour as two separate trios with additional members added.
-One group featured William Hart, Randy Cain, and Garfield Fleming, and the other consisted of Frank Washington, Major Harris, and Freddy Ingleton.
+Harris moved to William's group around 1980, with their third member being the returning Randy Cain.
+Washington also switched from Wilbert Hart's group, joining in 1985.
+While the main recording line-up of the group was William Hart, Harris, and Washington, they would tour as two separate trios with additional members added.
+One group featured William Hart, Randy Cain, and Garfield Fleming, and the other consisted of Washington, Harris, and Freddy Ingleton.
 William Hart also toured with another line-up consisting of himself, Johnny ("JJ") Johnson and Pat Palmer, and toured in Japan at least one time with Ingleton and Dr. Salaam Love.
-In 1989, Wilbert Hart, Major Harris and Frank Washington appeared on The Arsenio Hall Show.
+In 1989, Wilbert Hart, Harris, and Washington appeared on The Arsenio Hall Show.